 I haven't seen anyone in the tech community presenting a view which represents something I'd believe to be a genuinely Christ-like perspective.
 Brendan Eich's own post, while rejecting the label of ‘bigot’ and ‘hater’ as I do, declines to give a reason for his views, on the basis that “online communication doesn’t seem to work very well for potentially divisive issues”.
 I have a huge amount of sympathy for that position, and realise that I will be risking massive misinterpretation with every line that I write.
 But I cannot agree with the sentiment that religion is not something you should talk about in polite company.

 In fact, this vacuum can give the impression that the only way that people can believe what I believe is from an irrational, indefensible, hate-filled religious bias.
 So I'm going to try to address that.

 This blog post is long.
 I'm sorry, if I'd had more time it would be shorter!
 On the other hand, it brings up many topics that could be discussed at much greater length, so I guess this could have been much longer!

 Acceptance and approval §1

 The first important issue is the distinction between acceptance and approval.
 There is an idea in our society today that if you love and accept a person, you must also give total approval of their behaviour.
 Forgive my bluntness, but this idea is just plain wrong!
-You will see counter examples in any parent-child relationship.
+You will see many counter examples in any parent-child relationship, and indeed in any real friendship.
 Most importantly for me, the life of Jesus illustrates my ideal.

 Jesus scandalised the religious leaders of his day by his willingness to associate with the ‘sinners’ — tax collectors (national traitors and thieves) and prostitutes.
 (Matthew 9:9-13, for example).
 His response was “It is not the healthy who need a doctor, but the sick...
 For I have not come to call the righteous, but sinners.”